 A History of Problems[ad_block float=”right”]

 In recent years, the student loan industry – which finances tens of billions of dollars of educational expenses each year — has been beset with difficulties that have attracted publicity and debate.
-In 2007, several state attorney generals and lawmakers in Washington exposed questionable dealings involving the endorsement of particular private lenders by college financial aid offices and the siphoning of student-loan applicants to those lenders.
+In 2007, several state attorney generals and lawmakers in Washington exposed questionable dealings involving the endorsement of particular private lenders by college financial aid offices and the siphoning of student-loa consumers to those lenders.

 In 2008, the industry was badly shaken by the credit crisis, which threatened to cut off the supply of student loans from private lenders by making it impossible for them to sell loans.
 Many student-loan lenders depend on being able to sell the loans they make in order to raise funds for new loans.
 Investor interest in buying student loans dropped off almost entirely, and it fell to the federal government to keep the industry afloat by stepping in and buying federally- loans.